simracingtools/keycloak-iracing-id-validation/README.md

-This project provides a form validation action that is able to check the existence of an iRacing customer ID contained in a user profile field for its existence in the iRacing services utilizing the iRacing Data API (https://github.com/simracingtools/ir-data-api-client).
+This project provides a form validation action that is able to check the existence of an iRacing customer ID contained in a user profile field for its existence in the iRacing services and checks if the name given in the user registration form matches the name used in iRacing services utilizing the iRacing Data API (https://github.com/simracingtools/ir-data-api-client).

 ## Build